-Individuals coping with trauma reactions and repeated exposure need to feel safe in order to share their memories (both good and bad), to mourn in their own way, and then to reconnect again to others with support and compassion.
+Individuals coping with trauma reactions and repeated exposure need to feel safe in order to share their memories (positive and negative), to mourn in their own way, and then to reconnect again to others with support and compassion.

 ■ To be trauma-informed, it is imperative to respond to each individual seeking service in an individualized and flexible way while providing consistent and predictable programming.